lanl/LISE/Test_Cases/SUMMIT/Fission_240Pu/Static/README.txt

 *** Setup ***
 In order to generate HFB fission wfs the following six files are needed in the working directory: dens_p.cwr, dens_n.cwr, constr.cwr, input_file.txt, lise-static, myjob.lsf.

-The initial input densities (dens_n.cwr, dens_p.cwr) were generated from the HFB static solver hfbtho.out.
+The initial input densities (dens_n.cwr, dens_p.cwr) were generated from the HFB static solver "hfbtho" (https://www.osti.gov/biblio/1310177-hfbtho).
 In order to generate them first converge one Pu240 deformed density in a 24x24x48 box at lattice spacing 1.25.
 Next write the densities into the approriate form (explained below with the files dens_n_0.cwr, dens_p_0.cwr), along with the constraints in the file constr.cwr.
 This is a binary file which contains (in this order) the dipole, quadrupole, and octupole moments of the compound nucleus.

-Note: in order to get a reasonable solution the static solver may need to be ran a couple of times to adjust the chemical potential accordingly.
+Note: in order to get a reasonable solution the static solver may need to be run a couple of times to adjust the chemical potential accordingly.
+The provided densities already include converged values for the chemical potential.

 *** Inputs ***
 The lise-static is the executable, generated from compiling the code in the LISE-SLDAsolver folder (the makefile should be modified depending on the architecture of the machine the simulations are run on).